yat-labs/yat-docs/yat-docs/docs/guides/8_ios_partner_integration_framework.md

     ## Integration

-    `Yat.integration` keeps all convenience methods used to show a unified UI that allows the user to connect his crypto wallet address.
+    `Yat.integration` exposes convenience methods to present a unified UI that allows the user to connect his crypto wallet address to Yat.

     To show a simple onboarding overlay, you need to:
     ```swift
 	    Yat.integration.showOnboarding(onViewController: hostViewController, records: records)
     ```
-    Where `hostViewController` is a `UIViewController` which will host for modal overlay, and `records` is an array of `YatRecordInput` structures that will be attached to the user's Yat.
+    Where `hostViewController` is a `UIViewController` which will host the modal overlay, and `records` is an array of `YatRecordInput` structures that will be attached to the user's Yat.

-    To properly handle the response after the success. you need to add a:
+    To properly handle the response after the success. you simply add:
     ```swift
 	    Yat.integration.handle(deeplink: url)
     ```